|How to Freestyle Rap|

 So you want to learn how to rap and freestyle?
 It's easy with our (patent-pending) ten-step technique.
 You'll find the guide full of tips below plus lessons on wordplay, punchlines, flow, battles and more in The Rapper's Handbook.

 Freestyle rapping is spitting lyrics in ciphers (or alone) that you make up on the spot.
 While you might sneak in a line or two that you wrote the night before, most of your flow should be improvised, spontaneous, and off the top o' the dome.
 Keep your freestyle lyrics funny, improvised and creative.
+But before you jump into it, watch the video “3 Things Every Rapper Must Know."

 This Freestyle Guide comes from The Rapper's Handbook.